PSYC - Psychology

 An introduction to the principles and methodologies involved in conducting, analyzing, and evaluating psychological research.
 Laboratory will provide hands-on experience with computer-based and traditional research techniques along with computer-based statistical analysis.
 Writing Intensive.
 Students may only attempt the course three times.
 (Course Fee Required)

-Prerequisite(s): PSYC 2125 with a minimum grade of C and PSYC 2127 with a minimum grade of C and (PHIL 2020 with a minimum grade of C or PHIL 2500 with a minimum grade of C)
+Prerequisite(s): (PSYC 2125 with a minimum grade of C or PSYC 3115 with a minimum grade of C) and PSYC 2127 with a minimum grade of C and (PHIL 2020 with a minimum grade of C or PHIL 2500 with a minimum grade of C)

 Restriction(s):